coderefinery/presentations/2024_acm_hpcsig_edu.md

 ---

-# Credits and license

-## Text

-- All text: CodeRefinery project, CC-BY 4.0

-## Images

-- Slide 3: H. Seibold, "6 helpful steps for reproducible research", CC-BY 4.0
-- Slides 6, 11, 12, 18: S. Wittke
-- Slide 14: ATC tower, P. R. Miller, CC-BY 2.0
-- Slide 14: Monitor setup, R. Darst
-- Slide 14: Logos, (c) respective organizations
-- All other images: CodeRefinery project, CC-BY 4.0

----

-# We try to make it easy to join
+# We try to make it easier to join

 - **Chat with us**: https://coderefinery.zulipchat.com (ask questions about coding or learn about new tools)